mlcommons/ck/docs/taskforce.md

       to run and optimize MLPerf inference across any AI/ML/SW/HW stack.
 - [ ] In progress: Enhance our platform and automation framework to support [reproducibility initiatives and studies](https://cTuning.org/ae) at conferences and journals across rapidly evolving software, hardware and data (collaboration with the [cTuning foundation](https://cTuning.org), ACM, IEEE and NeurIPS).
+- [ ] In progress: Connect CM and MLCube

 ### 2022